 So not saying ‘in such manner that the stations involved shall be as nearly self-sustaining as possible’.
 So not saying ‘To establish and operate for educational purposes one or more as nearly self-sustaining as possible radio broadcasting stations‘.
 So not saying ‘To establish and operate for educational purposes one or more radio broadcasting stations, each of which shall be as nearly self-sustaining as possible’.
-No: the “self-sustaining” pertains to “the facilities”, undifferentiated facilities, the facilities collectively – not the facilities of each individual station.
-That’s why the particular concerning “the facilities” is slotted in, splitting the sentence – so much so, it warrants being enclosed by a pair of dashes, not commas.
+No: the “self-sustaining” pertains to “the facilities”, undifferentiated facilities, the facilities collectively, the Pacifica facilities – not the facilities of each individual station.
+That’s why the linguistic construction is what it is: the particular concerning “the facilities” is slotted in, splitting the sentence – so much so, it warrants being enclosed by a pair of dashes, not commas.

 That’s why Pacifica needs a network development plan – to stop the firefighting that inevitably arises because not all stations are adequately resourced to achieve resilience with a stable cashflow, making them vulnerable when adversity strikes; & the firefighting has been continuous because some stations have been allowed to degenerate, & languish.
 Rooting Pacifica in the present, never envisioning the future.
 But will Pacifica political conditions ever allow such a plan?

 The remaining sections:

 •4• formulae re current loss-making: total revenue; total expenses

 •5• assumptions re current loss-making, & why: general; revenue; expenses

 •6• workings re current loss-making: total revenue; total expenses; total loss